 Wildlife and livestock in African savannas

-With support from NSF, we have been studying ecological interactions between livestock and wildlife, particularly how the presence of each group affects the abundance of ticks in the landscape, and the well-being of local people.
+With support from NSF, we have recently published our study about ecological interactions between livestock and wildlife, particularly how the presence of each group affects the abundance of ticks in the landscape, and the well-being of Kenyans.
 Collaborators: Brian Allan, Becky Chaplin-Kramer, Heather Tallis, Spencer Wood, Rick Ostfeld.

 |